weyandtim/electricity_usage/README.md

 ## Contributing

-This project was done as a software practical by Tim Weyand and Nemo Glade.
+This project was done as a software practical by Tim Weyand and Nemo Glade, under supervision of Dominic Kempf.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Acknowledgments

 This repository was set up using the [SSC Cookiecutter for Python Packages](https://github.com/ssciwr/cookiecutter-python-package).

 The project relies on data from [electricity maps](https://github.com/electricitymaps/electricitymaps-contrib).